 I had the traditional version made with azuki bean paste, but momiji manju can be made with a variety of fillings like matcha, cheese, custard, and chocolate.

 Address: 512-1 Miyajimacho, Hatsukaichi, Hiroshima 739-0588, Japan

 Expect to Pay: About JPY 190 per stick of age-momiji manju

 8. Okonomiyaki Kishibe

 After spending the afternoon hiking on Mt.
-Misen, I was famished.
-I couldn’t think of a more filling meal to replace all those lost calories than okonomiyaki, so I made a beeline from the end of the hiking trail to Okonomiyaki Kishibe.
+Misen, I was famished and desperately wanted to eat okonomiyaki.
+I couldn’t think of a more filling meal to replace all those lost calories than Hiroshima okonomiyaki, so I made a beeline from the end of the hiking trail to Okonomiyaki Kishibe.

 Kishibe looks more like a home-based restaurant so their okonomiyaki wasn’t quite as pretty or refined as Nagata-ya’s, but it was very tasty and it hit the spot.

-Like the majority of restaurants on this list, Okonomiyaki Kishibe is a Certificate of Excellence awardee with a 4.5-star rating on TripAdvisor.
+Like the majority of restaurants in this Hiroshima food guide, Okonomiyaki Kishibe is a Certificate of Excellence awardee with a 4.5-star rating on TripAdvisor.